MicrosoftDocs/cpp-docs/docs/standard-library/recursive-directory-iterator-class.md

 1. A directory symlink will be scanned only if you construct a `recursive_directory_iterator` with a `directory_options` argument whose value is `directory_options::follow_directory_symlink`.

-1. If you call `disable_recursion_pending` then a subsequent directory encountered during an increment will not be recursively scanned.
+1. If you call, `disable_recursion_pending` then a subsequent directory encountered during an increment won't be recursively scanned.

 ### Constructors